 3. They hold themselves accountable

-As President and CEO of a growing company, accountability is a key to success.
-In fact, “Take Ownership” is one of Crisp Video Group’s core values.
-While I don’t hold my employees at fault for making mistakes, I do hold them accountable for owning up to those mistakes and learning from them to ensure they don’t happen again, and they expect me to do the same.
+As leader of a growing company, accountability is a key to success.
+In fact, “Take Ownership” is one of Crisp’s core values.
+While I don’t hold my team members at fault for making mistakes, I do hold them accountable for owning up to those mistakes and learning from them to ensure they don’t happen again — and they expect me to do the same.

-Crisp was recently honored by Inc. as one of the fastest growing private companies in the nation.
+Crisp is honored annually by Inc. as one of the fastest growing private companies in the nation.
 We wouldn’t be on that list if we didn’t hold each other accountable, and those values shine through in our team video highlighting our reactions to the award:

 4. They are respectful